anshulgera17/devOps/Terraform_Learning.md

 - `terraform show`
 - `terraform console`

-#### variable in terraform
+## variable in terraform

 - while apply terraform it will ask you to use what or we can set default value as well
 - terraform modules
 - maps and lookups
-- terraform workspaces `terraform workspacre new dev`, `terraform workspace select dev`, `terraform workspace select default`
+- terraform workspaces `terraform workspace new dev`, `terraform workspace select dev`, `terraform workspace select default`
 - null resource and local-exec

-#### Terraform Components
+## Terraform Components

-- Terraform does this with a few different components: Configurations: A Terraformconfiguration is the text file that contains the infrastructure resource definitions, When you define a configuration, you are defining one or more (typically more) resources
+- Terraform does this with a few different components: Configurations: A Terraform configuration is the text file that contains the infrastructure resource definitions, When you define a configuration, you are defining one or more (typically more) resources

-#### Creating Modules
+## Creating Modules

 - A module is a container for multiple resources that are used together.
 Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.
 The .tf files in your working directory when you run terraform plan or terraform apply together form the rootmodule.
 That module may call other modules and connect them together by passing output values from one to input values of another.

 - Interpolation Syntax `{docker_image.image_id.latest}`

-#### Start the Container
+## Start the Container

 ```
 resource "docker_container" "container_id" {
   name  = "blog"